nicholsons/comp0034-week10/README.md

 ## Activities

-The activities are accessed from the [activities](/activities/) folder.
+The activities are accessed from [activities/activities.md](/activities/activities.md).